UKHomeOffice/platform-hub/platform-hub-api/README.md

 - `AGENT_GITHUB_TOKEN` – the access token used for GitHub onboarding flows.
 This token MUST be for a user that has owner access to the GitHub organisation specified below.
 - `AGENT_GITHUB_ORG` – the GitHub organisation that users will be onboarded on to.
 - `AGENT_GITHUB_ORG_MAIN_TEAM_ID` – the integer ID of the GitHub team that users will be onboarded on to.
+- `AGENT_KEYCLOAK_CLIENT_ID` - Keycloak client ID.
+Make sure this is a test one and not a production one!
+- `AGENT_KEYCLOAK_CLIENT_SECRET` - Keycloak client secret.
+Make sure this is a test one and not a production one!
+- `AGENT_KEYCLOAK_USERNAME` - Keycloak agent username.
+This is a Keycloak user with sufficient privileges to manage users in AGENT_KEYCLOAK_REALM.
+- `AGENT_KEYCLOAK_PASSWORD` - Keycloak agent password.
+- `AGENT_KEYCLOAK_BASE_URL` - Keycloak base URL.
+Make sure this is not a production Keycloak URL!
+- `AGENT_KEYCLOAK_REALM` - The Keycloak realm in which users will be managed.
 - `SLACK_WEBHOOK` – the webhook URL for Slack integration – use wisely when developing locally, just in case unwanted messages get sent to a public Slack channel – set to `noop` or some other string to ensure nothing gets sent out.

 Note that these env files only work for local development and testing.